 Los Angeles Maps -- PDF maps of Los Angeles, Orange County and San Diego

-Many readers request printable PDF maps, so here's a couple you may enjoy viewing.
+Many readers are searching for printable PDF maps, so here are a number of them that you may enjoy viewing.
 They're getting harder to find.
-Now that many people use their cell phone's mapping functions...and no longer carry around physical maps...most of the map sources that used to provide this service (mainly, various state and local tourist bureaus) have simply stopped doing so.
+Now that many people use their cell phone's mapping functions...and no longer carry around physical maps...many of the map sources that used to provide this service (mainly, various state and local tourist bureaus) have simply stopped doing so.
 But transit authorities still need to print maps, so you'll find us referring to their maps below, in several cases:

 Printable PDF map of Los Angeles: If you'd enjoy viewing anoverview map of Los Angeles county (showing major traffic routes and attractions,) there's a good one produced by the LA Metro (transit service.)
 Here's the link to a printable PDF Map of Los Angeles County showing all of LA's major surface streets, plus buslines.
 If you're going to use the subway, you will need a different map.
 In fact, you'll need to see a whole LIST of subway maps...and you'll get to take your pick on the LA Metro & Bus Maps and Timetables page of the Metro website.